 The states are implementing further measures to counter human trafficking.
 The state of Texas is an example of how the residents have advocated with the government to show that the state will not sit back and let the problem worsen in their state.
 Instead, the state of Texas has created a five-year strategic plan to tackle the difficulties and barriers surrounding the human trafficking industry by planning to prevent human trafficking in their state with a multi-phased approach.
 This approach includes everything from gathering data, analyzing the current efficacy of programs, making changes, and developing new programs for survivors.
 Part of this plan includes a specific plan for removing the barriers that once existed and creating a comprehensive program for survivors.
-This program includes important factors such as data sharing across medical disciplines and domains, and the key is to coordinate care for survivors, experts are creating a plan that will be collaborative between survivors, partners, investigators partners, and victim service providers.
+This program includes important factors such as data sharing across medical disciplines and domains, and the key is to coordinate care for survivors at every step of their process of healing.
+From crisis response to long-term services for survivors, experts are creating a plan that will be collaborative between survivors, partners, investigators partners, and victim service providers.
 Also as a state with high trafficking, Florida is establishing statewide councils, requiring the provision of safe houses for victims, and passing civil actions to assist victims of human trafficking and crack down on violators.
 Lawmakers are taking a stand, making it known, and it is going to be amazing to see not only the results but the effect that the victims feel and how many states hopefully follow suit!